PhD Program

 Students pursuing a PhD in Asian Studies must complete the following course and language requirements in order to be considered for candidacy:

-Students must register in ASIA 699 (thesis course), starting in the first term of the program and for every subsequent term.
+Students must register in ASIA_V 699 (thesis course), starting in the first term of the program and for every subsequent term.

 In addition, in the first two years, students must complete a minimum of 12 courses, as follows:

-• Six courses each year within 24 months of entering the program.
+• Six courses each year (taken for a grade, not audited), within 24 months of entering the program.
 At least five of these courses must be content-courses, i.e. not a language course.

-• ASIA 592, usually taken in first year following completion of ASIA 591.
+• ASIA_V 592, usually taken in first year following completion of ASIA_V 591.

 • A pan-Asia theory course within the department.